 C403.4.1.7 Demand responsive controls.
-All thermostatic controls shall be provided with demand responsive controls capable of increasing the cooling setpoint and decreasing the heating setpoint by no less than 4°F (2.2°C).
+Thermostatic controls for heating or cooling systems shall be provided with demand responsive controls capable of increasing the cooling setpoint and decreasing the heating setpoint by no less than 4°F (2.2°C).
 The thermostatic controls shall be capable of performing all other functions provided by the control when the demand responsive controls are not available.
-Systems with direct digital control of individual zones report to a central control panel shall be capable of remotely increasing the cooling setpoint and decreasing the heating for each zone by no less than 4°F (2.2°C). setpoint
+Systems with direct digital control of individual zones report to a central control panel shall be capable of remotely increasing the cooling setpoint and decreasing the heating setpoint for each zone by no less than $4^{\circ}F$ (2.2°C).